Mingchenchen/AtomicFrustratometer_Results/README.md

 11: The compressed file BenchMarkII_Complex_Survey.tar.gz contains the results for frustration analyses of complexes from BenchMarkII database.

-For any questions, please contact Mingchen Chen (chenmingchen19931012@gmail.com).
+For any questions or potential collaborations, please contact Mingchen Chen (chenmingchen19931012@gmail.com).